spo0ds/Deep-Dive-into-DEFI/Day64/Day64.md

 Yeah, it's possible, but is that good enough?
 We can take it a step further by having all assets on-chain for transparency, verifying the data on-chain, and allowing people to do risk calculations, including understanding the total amount capitalized or collateralized in the system and comparing it to other asset classes.

+**Global Settlement**

+To keep the system as secure as possible and prevent what cannot be foreseen, the Maker team has added a process called global settlement.
+When global settlement is triggered, the entire system freezes and all holders of Dai and CDPs are returned the underlying collateral.
+So, if a global settlement is triggered and I hold 100 Dai, and one ether is worth $100, I can exchange my 100 Dai directly for one ether right through a smart contract.
+The collateral held in CDPs will be similarly released to its owners.
+A global settlement can be triggered by a select group of trusted individuals who hold the global settlement keys.
+If these signatories see something going horribly wrong, they will enter their keys initiate the process of gracefully winding down the system.

+doesn’t that make this….CENTRALIZED?

+No, it doesn’t.
+The only thing a global settlement can do is give you back your collateral.
+It can’t steal your ether or Dai or interact with the system on your behalf.
+The worst case scenario in a global settlement is that you end up being exposed to the volatility of your collateral until the system is fixed or you can send it to an exchange.

 **[Interacting with a Maker Vault](https://youtu.be/8d6O1jrUOfs)**